-The following factors were also considered in preparing the District's budget for the 2022-23 fiscal year:
+The following factors were also considered in preparing the District's budget for the 2023-24 fiscal year:

 - The State Aid Foundation Grant was unknown at the time of the original budget adoption.
-Based on information received from state organizations the District budgeted a \$400 per student increase due to the varying estimates given in State of Michigan budget projection conversations.
-When the state has adopted a budget revenues will be adjusted accordingly. - The District projected a loss of students from the 21/22 audited February count for the preliminary 22/23 budget.
-This loss of students follows the trend for Milan and many districts across the state. - The District will be utilizing American Rescue Plan/ESSER III and Section 11t funds in the 22/23 school year.
+Based on information received from state organizations the District budgeted a \$450 per student increase due to the varying estimates given in State of Michigan budget projection conversations.
+When the state has adopted a budget revenues will be adjusted accordingly. - The District projected a loss of students from the 22/23 audited February count for the preliminary 23/24 budget.
+This loss of students follows the trend for Milan and many districts across the state. - The District will continue to utilize American Rescue Plan/ESSER III and Section 11t funds during the 23/24 school year.
 These funds will be used according to grant guidelines.
-The District intends to use the ESSER III funds to retain staff allowing us to keep class sizes lower, especially at the elementary level, to help students recover from learning loss due to the COVID pandemic. - The Section 11t funds that the District received will be used over the course of two years to provide additional supports to the targeted populations based on the grant guidance. - The retirement rate was budgeted at each individual of the staff member's retirement rate based on their chosen retirement rate, plus an additional 16.65% that has to be included in the revenue and expenditure budgets for 22/23 to account for UAAL Stabilization costs that the District is charged and then the state is offsetting through state aid.
-The District's required contribution for defined contribution employees will remain the same in the 22/23 school year as in the previous year.
-These figures will be adjusted, if necessary, in future amendments. - All employee groups eligible for health care coverage continue to contribute either 20% or 30% of the illustrative rates toward their health insurance premiums.
-Given the large increase to the premiums in the 21/22 school year, the District is planning for the possibility of another substantial increase to the health insurance premium for the 22/23 school year.
+This will be the last year for both of these grants.
+Once these grants are expended, the District should be done receiving COVID related funding. - The retirement rate was budgeted at each individual of the staff member's retirement rate based on their chosen retirement rate, plus an additional 16.89% that has to be included in the revenue and expenditure budgets for 23/24 to account for UAAL Stabilization costs that the District is charged and then the state is offsetting through state aid.
+The District's required contribution for defined contribution employees will remain the same in the 23/24 school year as in the previous year.
+These figures will be adjusted, if necessary, in future amendments.

+- · All employee groups eligible for health care coverage continue to contribute either 20% or 30% of the illustrative rates toward their health insurance premiums.
+Given the large increase to the premiums in the 22/23 school year, the District is planning for the possibility of another substantial increase to the health insurance premium for the 23/24 school year.
 Budget adjustments, if necessary, will be made in future amendments. - · The District, along with the Intermediate School District, will continue to explore cost savings through consolidation of services.
-The District has shared costs in many areas in the past including internet costs, software implementations, student databases, and other. - Beginning in the 19/20 school year, the District started to pay down the principal on the 2016 debt fund.
-The principal will be paid in installments through fiscal year 2023.
-This will cause the District's debt payments to remain high for the 22/23 school year.

-Because of the sacrifices of the staff in the District and conservative budgeting over the last several years, the District has been able to maintain a healthy fund balance in 2021-2022 of 16.79% total expenditures (unassigned fund balance constitutes 13.22% of total expenditures) while not having to ask for concessions or cuts to the classrooms or facilities.
-The District will continue to do our best to keep as much money in the classroom as possible and continue to enhance programs and facilities for students.
+The District has shared costs in many areas in the past including internet costs, software implementations, student databases, and other. - In the 22/23 school year, the District made the final payment on its 2016 Debt Obligations.
+During the 23/24 school year, the District will be able to begin repaying the School Bond Loan Fund instead of having to borrow from it. - · In 23/24, the District will be in the last year of three-year bargained labor agreements.
+Staff wages will increase according to the negotiated contracts.
+The District will begin the negotiation process for new contracts that will be effective in the 24/25 school year. - Because of conservative budgeting practices over the last several years, the District has been able to maintain a healthy fund balance in 2022-2023 of 15.12% total expenditures (unassigned fund balance constitutes 10.82% of total expenditures) while not having to ask for concessions or cuts to the classrooms or facilities.
+The District will continue to do its best to keep as much money in the classroom as possible and continue to enhance programs and facilities for students.